Dereklee0312/custom_chad/README.md

 The features implemented with this configuration are:
 - Custom nvchad themes
 - Revamped status line
 - `Telescope` plugin for file explorer
 - `Nvim tree` for file explorer similar to VSCode
 - Syntax highlighting with `Treesitter`
 - Neovim integration of `lazygit` for a git UI
 - Custom Indent highlighting with `blankline`
+- Auto completion and Linter with `LSP`

 # Requirements
-1 -> Should have a nerd font installed for emojis
+1 -> Should have a nerd font installed for icons

 2 -> Lazygit should already be installed from the [github repo](https://github.com/jesseduffield/lazygit)

 3 -> Should have npm installed for webdev tools and language servers/auto completion

 4 -> Basic understanding of Neovim

+5 -> Make sure that neovim version is above 0.7.
+Check with `nvim --version`

 # Setup
 i.
 Clone the nvchad repo